Improved Industrial Production of Isotactic Polylactides (PLA)

 Isotactic poly(L-lactide), or i-PLLA is an important type of PLA whose current industrial production relies on the large-scale production of optically pure L-LA.
 Unfortunately, the process to produce L-LA also produces a considerable amount of meso-LA that, if not removed, contaminates the final i-PLLA product and significantly alters or deteriorates its properties, for example its crystallinity and biodegradation rate.
 The removal of meso-LA seriously decreases the economy of i-PLLA production.

-Researchers in Colorado State University’s Department of Chemistry have developed a method that converts the waste meso-LA to a racemic mixture of L-LA and D-LA (Figure 1 Below).
-This mixture is itself valuable, but additionally they have developed a second method that uses a novel organic catalyst to selectively polymerize the L-LA into i-PLLA without previously removing the D-LA.
+Researchers in Colorado State University have developed a method that converts the waste meso-LA to a racemic mixture of L-LA and D-LA (Figure 1 Right).
+This mixture is itself valuable, and exceedingly so with the additional development of a second method using a novel organic catalyst to selectively polymerize the L-LA into i-PLLA without previously removing the D-LA.
 These two steps may be combined in a “one pot” process that effectively converts a large portion of the meso-LA waste product into the desired i-PLLA product, thereby improving the efficiency of the overall i-PLLA production process.

 This technology offers the potential to improve the i-PLLA production process by converting a waste product into additional i-PLLA product and/or into a useful racemic mixture of LA.
 Both reactions utilize novel, organic (metal-free) catalytic systems and are very effective.
 The racemization reaction is quantitative (nearly 100% yield) and the polymerization to i-PLLA proceeds with high enantioselectivity (91% ee at 51% monomer conversion).